imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Initiatives/worship/Managing spouse.md

 1. Emotional stability: Maintain a balanced temperament to foster a supportive environment.
-2. Security: Develop self-confidence and self-assurance.
+2. Security: Develop reliance on Allah and a growth mindset.
 3. Intellectual growth: Learn to stay intellectually connected with your spouse.
 4. Avoiding problematic behaviors.
 5. Practicing gratitude: The Prophet (ﷺ) warned against ingratitude in wives; strive to appreciate good actions and the efforts of your husband.